austral/specification/src/ref/math-checked.md

 The `checked-arithmetic` interface defines arithmetic operations with explicit overflow checking.
-Each operation returns a [tuple](#type:tuple) of a number and a &boolean; indicating whether overflow has occurred.
+Each operation returns a [tuple](#type:tuple) of a number and a BOOLEAN indicating whether overflow has occurred.

 When overflow has occurred, the value of the number in the [tuple](#type:tuple) us always the zero value of that type.